 Are you struggling with social anxiety disorder?
 Learn more about social anxiety disorder treatment.

 A phobia is a marked fear or anxiety related related to a specific object or situation.
-People with a specific phobia will go to great lengths to avoid that situation and the fear is quite enduring.
+People with a specific types of phobia will go to great lengths to avoid that situation and the fear is quite enduring.
 People can suffer with phobias for many years and some have even changed their life circumstances in order to avoid the thing they are afraid of.

 Incredibly, 75% of Americans fear public speaking, making it the most common phobia.